kevung/bgfparser/README.md

    - Move history
    - Analysis results

-**Note**: Full SMILE decoding is not yet implemented.
-The parser can read the header and detect SMILE encoding, but decoding the binary JSON requires an additional library (e.g., `github.com/stdiopt/smile`).
+**Note**: SMILE decoding is implemented with basic support.
+The parser can read SMILE-encoded BGF files and extract player names, dates, match parameters, and other metadata.
+Complex nested structures may not parse completely, but key information is accessible.

 ## Project Structure